8 Best Renters Insurance Companies in Rhode Island of 2025

 For example, if that book collection costs $35,000, you can set your rider with a limit of at least $35,000 to ensure you will be paid in full if your books get damaged.

-Keep in mind that it is wise to select coverage limits that are high enough to protect your belongings in full.
+Remember that it is wise to select coverage limits that are high enough to protect your belongings fully.

-Lower coverage limits might save you money on your premium today, but they might also leave you with insufficient coverage when you need to make a claim in the future.
+Lower coverage limits might save you money on your premium today, but they might also leave you with insufficient coverage when you need to claim in the future.

 What is Scheduling?